 Care Volunteer Projects in India

-- Types of care projects: Adoption centres, children’s homes, orphanages, special needs centres
+- Types of care projects: Children’s homes, orphanages, special needs centres and day care centres

 - Age of children: 2 - 22